oauth-xx/version_gem/README.md

 ## Code of Conduct

-Everyone interacting in the GemVer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pboling/gem_ver/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the VersionGem project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pboling/version_gem/blob/main/CODE_OF_CONDUCT.md).